wp-plugins/wp-spamshield/readme.txt

 = Displaying Stats on Your Blog =
 Want to show off your spam stats on your blog and tell others about WP-SpamShield?
 Simply add the following code to your WordPress theme where you'd like the stats displayed: `<?php if ( function_exists(spamshield_counter) ) { spamshield_counter(1); } ?>` where '1' is the style.
 Replace the '1' with a number from 1-9 corresponding to one of the background styles you'd like to use.
 (See plugin admin page for more info.)

+To add it to any page or post, add the following shortcode to the page or post where you'd like the stats displayed (using the HTML editing tab, NOT the Visual editor): `[spamshieldcounter style=1]` where '1' is the style.
+Replace the '1' with a number from 1-9 that corresponds to one of the images below that matches the style you'd like to use.
+To simply display text stats on your site (no graphic), replace the '1' with '0'.

 To add smaller counter to your site, add the following code to your WordPress theme where you'd like the stats displayed: `<?php if ( function_exists(spamshield_counter) ) { spamshield_counter(1); } ?>` where '1' is the style.
-Replace the '1' with a number from 1-5 that corresponds to one of the following.
+Replace the '1' with a number from 1-5 that corresponds to the style you'd like to use.
 (See plugin admin page for more info.)

+To add it to any page or post, add the following shortcode to the page or post where you'd like the stats displayed (using the HTML editing tab, NOT the Visual editor): `[spamshieldcountersm style=1]` where '1' is the style.
+Replace the '1' with a number from 1-5 that corresponds to the style you'd like to use.

 Or, you can simply use the widget.
 It displays stats in the style of small counter #1.
 Now you can show spam stats on your blog without knowing any code.